 A trip to Nusa Lembongan is not complete without a visit to Nusa Ceningan!
 It only takes a half day to explore this little island which is even smaller than Nusa Lembongan.
 You can access Ceningan from Lembongan by crossing over the yellow bridge by walking or biking.
 The star attractions on this island are cliff jumping, stunningly blue waters and plenty of places to just chill.

 Nusa Lembongan Accommodation

 Find where to stay in Nusa Lembongan for any budget from hostel dorms to guesthouses with pools!

 - Seaside Huts Lembongan | Booking.com

 Be sure to check out more on the Nusa islands, Nusa Penida and Nusa Ceningan!
+I have articles on both to help you create a Nusa islands itinerary.
 You won’t regret adding any of these islands to your Bali trip!